methodsanalytics/ma_fabric_hack_together_2024/README.md

+--MS Fabric Flood Predictions--

+This is the repository for our team's entry to Fabric Hacktogether 2024.

+Team members are:
+- Lilith Barca
+- Peter Cooke
+- Stuart Thompson

 --Introduction--

 For many people across the world, risk of flooding is a yearly concern, impacting both home life and work life when roads become blocked off and streets are flooded.
 Floods are a growing problem, with climate change and a reduction in green space increasing the risk of extreme weather events and water runoff.